On the Landscape of One-hidden-layer Sparse Networks and Beyond: Useless Connections and Nodes in Sparse Networks

-\begin{enumerate} \item Zero out-degree \uppercase\expandafter{\romannumeral1}: if a node have zero out-degree, such as $h^{(2)}_1$ in Figure \ref{fig:useless-node}, we can eliminate the input connections. \item Zero out-degree \uppercase\expandafter{\romannumeral2}: if a node have zero out-degree when removed output connections in latter layers, such as $h^{(1)}_1$ in Figure \ref{fig:useless-node}.
-Though it owes one output connection, the connected node $h^{(2)}_1$ is zero out-degree, hence the connection can be removed, leading to zero out-degree.
-We can eliminate the input connections of $h^{(1)}_1$ as well. \item Zero in-degree \uppercase\expandafter{\romannumeral1}: if a node have zero in-degree, such as $h^{(2)}_4$ and $h^{(1)}_4$in Figure \ref{fig:useless-node}, we can eliminate the output connections, but notice that when the node has a bias term, then we can not remove output connections since the bias constant will still propagate to subsequent layers, though such node only provides $\sigma(\bm{1}_n)$ feature. \item Zero in-degree \uppercase\expandafter{\romannumeral2}: if a node have zero in-degree when removed input connections in former layers, such as $h^{(2)}_3$ in Figure \ref{fig:useless-node}.
-Though it owes one input connection, the connected node $h^{(1)}_4$ is zero in-degree, hence the connection can be removed, leading to zero in-degree.
-We can eliminate the output connections of $h^{(2)}_3$ as well.
-And similarly, we can not remove output connections if the bias term is employed. \end{enumerate}
+\begin{enumerate} \item Zero out-degree \uppercase\expandafter{\romannumeral1}: if a node has zero out-degree, we can eliminate its input connections because this node does not influence the network's output, e.g., $h^{(2)}_1$ in Figure \ref{fig:useless-node}. \item Zero out-degree \uppercase\expandafter{\romannumeral2}: if a node has zero out-degree after removing its output connections based on the criterion of Zero out-degree \uppercase\expandafter{\romannumeral1} in latter layers, we also can eliminate its input connections, e.g., $h^{(1)}_1$ in Figure \ref{fig:useless-node}.
+Though it owes one output connection, the connected node $h^{(2)}_1$ has zero out-degree.
+Hence, the connection can be removed, leading to zero out-degree.
+So we can eliminate the input connections of $h^{(1)}_1$ as well. \item Zero in-degree \uppercase\expandafter{\romannumeral1}: if a node has zero in-degree, we can eliminate its output connections when $\sigma(0)=0$ and no bias term is used, because this node only provides zero feature, e.g., $h^{(2)}_4$ and $h^{(1)}_4$ in Figure \ref{fig:useless-node}.
+However, when the node has a bias term, then we can not remove output connections since the bias constant will propagate to subsequent layers, though such a node only provides the feature like $\sigma(b\cdot \bm{1}_n)$ for some $b \in \mathbb{R}$. \item Zero in-degree \uppercase\expandafter{\romannumeral2}: if a node has zero in-degree after removing its input connections based on the criterion of Zero in-degree \uppercase\expandafter{\romannumeral1} in former layers, we also can eliminate its output connections, e.g., $h^{(2)}_3$ in Figure \ref{fig:useless-node}.
+Though it owes one input connection, the connected node $h^{(1)}_4$ has zero in-degree.
+Hence the connection can be removed, leading to zero in-degree.
+So we can eliminate the output connections of $h^{(2)}_3$ as well.
+Similarly, we can not remove output connections if the bias term is employed. \end{enumerate}

-In conclusion, we can remove certain hidden nodes that do not appear in any directed path from one input node to one output node, then the remaining structure is \textit{effective}.
+In conclusion, we can remove hidden nodes that do not appear in any directed path from one input node to one output node.
+Then the remaining structure is \textit{effective}.